chetnachaudhari/chetnachaudhari.github.io/_posts/2016-03-05-linux-base64-encode-decode.md

 ---
-layout: post
+layout: single
-title: Linux command for Base64 encode and decode
+title: "Linux command for Base64 encode and decode"
 tags: bash
 categories: Linux
 ---

 Linux has base64 command to encode and decode using Base64 representation.
 Here is an example :
 To encode a string `Chetna Chaudhari` you can use following command: